marctollis/INF110-Discovering-Informatics/README.md

 # INF110: Discovering Informatics

-Instructor: Marc Tollis (marc.tollis@nau.edu)<br/>
-TuTh 9:35-10:50AM, Engineering 314<br/>
-Office Hours: TuTh 1:00–2:00PM</br>
-Please go to http://bblearn.nau.edu for weekly quizzes, to submit homework assignments, and complete your midterm and final.
+Please go to http://bblearn.nau.edu for information about your section, weekly quizzes, to submit homework assignments, and complete your midterm and final.

 ## Course Description